top of page

 Amen.

-Lector: A Reading from Isaiah
+Lector: A Reading from Exodus

 Reader: Hear what the Spirit is saying to God’s people.